What Change Management Is in Safety Management Systems

 - Understand a system by describing/outlining it;

-- Assess risks (with a risk matrix); and
+- Assess credible risk scenarios (with a risk matrix); and

 - Develop needed risk controls.

-This constant process keeps “SMS programs on their toes” so to speak.
-It allows SMS programs to adapt to changing conditions by:
+This constant process keeps “SMS implementations on their toes” so to speak.
+It allows the aviation SMS to adapt to changing conditions by:

-- Updating existing controls to meet changing needs; and
+- Updating or refining existing controls to meet changing needs;

-- Retiring controls that are no long relevant.
+- Retiring controls that are no long relevant; and

-The end result should be a very high level of documentation that demonstrations your operational risk profile.
-This overused phrase simply means the “personality” of your SMS program.
+The end result should be a very high level of documentation that aligns with your "operational risk profile."
+This overused phrase simply means the “personality” of the area of operations under consideration.

-The Safety Assurance Process is performing arm of SRM.
+The Safety Assurance Process is the monitoring and validation process of SRM.
 Safety Assurance puts the documentation, controls, and activities of SRM into action.
 Some common SRM activities are:

 - Reviewing, measuring, and monitoring safety data;

-- Ongoing monitoring of effectiveness of available management resources (i.e. risk controls) during issue management; and
+- Ongoing monitoring of the effectiveness of available management resources (i.e. risk controls) during issue management; and

 - Ensuring that program is improving (continuous improvement).

 The SA and SRM processes work together in a symbiotic relationship.
-If the data, issue reporting, and issue management processes are not performing, then the SRM process will be used to make safety changes.
-These safety changes in turn should help the SA process as the affected systems are carefully monitored.
+If the data, safety reporting, and risk management processes are not performing, then the SRM process will be used to make safety changes.
+These safety changes, in turn, should be naturally validated during the SA process as the affected systems are carefully monitored.
 This process ensures ad infinitum.

 Management of Change Connects SA and SRM Processes

-Management of change is an essential link between the SA and SRM processes, as it helps both processes communicate as a feedback loop in SA processes supports organizational change introduced in the SRM processes.
+Management of change is an essential link between the SA and SRM processes.
+MOC helps both processes communicate as a feedback loop in SA processes supports organizational change introduced in the SRM processes.
 As discussed, the process of change management follows a similar path to SRM.
 However, the outcomes and results of change management: